alexa/alexa-skills-kit-sdk-for-python/docs/DEVELOPING_YOUR_FIRST_SKILL.rst

 Implementation using decorators
 -------------------------------

-The following code implement the same functionality as above but uses function decorators.
-You can think of the decorators as a replacement to the ``can_handle`` method implemented for each request handler above.
+The following code implements the same functionality as above but uses function decorators.
+You can think of the decorators as a replacement for the ``can_handle`` method implemented in each request handler above.

-If you would like to try the skill using this code please make sure that your ``hello_world.py`` file contains only the following before adding the handler functions:
+To try the skill using this code, make sure that your ``hello_world.py`` file contains only the following before adding the handler functions: